wmacfarl/wmacfarl.github.io/essays/some_axioms_about_teaching.md

 Teaching is a craft.
 Repetition sharpens instinct: when to zoom out, when to drop an analogy, how to see the line between confusion and anxiety.
 Experience bends theory; theory steers the next attempt.
-Round and round, better and better.